Probing holography in $p$-adic CFT: Path integrals for the isotropic sector

-In this section, we try to calculate the partition function of the boundary $p$-adic CFT directly from the bulk by resorting to the GKPW dictionary.
-Recall for a boundary operator $\mathcal{O}$ \cite{GKP, WittenHolography}
+In this section, we try to calculate the partition function of the boundary $p$-adic CFT directly from the bulk by resorting to the Gubser-Klebanov-Polyakov-Witten (GKPW) dictionary.
+Recall for a boundary CFT local operator $\mathcal{O}$ \cite{GKP, WittenHolography}